LandoNikko/VisuType/readme.md

 ## Features
 *   Upload image
-*   Convert image into ASCII art using numbers
+*   Convert image into text based art using numbers
 *   Live preview and download the result